-- 1. Avoid filling tanks using jerrycans or inappropriate pressurised fuel delivery systems which may cause considerable spillage. - 2.
-In general, avoid skin contact with all fuels, oils, acids, solvents, etc. Most of them contain substances which can be harmful to your health.
+- 1. Avoid filling tanks using jerrycans or inappropriate pressurised fuel delivery systems which may cause considerable spillage. - 8.
+Do not increase the pressure in a pressurised circuit as this may lead to the components exploding. - 2.
+In general, avoid skin contact with all fuels, oils, acids, solvents, etc. Most of them contain substances which can be harmful to your health. - Protect hoses during welding as penetrating weld splatter may burn a hole or weaken them, causing the loss of oils, coolant, etc.